aporeto-inc/gaia/doc/documentation.md

 Type: `string`

-Namespace of the destination processing unit.
+Namespace of the processing unit.

 ##### `protocol` [`required`]